january3/briv/README.md

   object will end up being "foo_bar_quack".
 See the [INI parser example](examples/ini).

-group: this is only useful in sub-rules.
+group: this is only useful in sub-rules (it is only valid if a match has been defined by the parent rule).
 It indicates the partial match on which the rule should act.
 Therefore, it is possible to use a rule to catch a fragment of the file (e.g. a section or a single line), and then apply other rules to that fragment.
 If group is 0, the whole match is used.